Lomsdal–Visten National Park

 Lomsdal–Visten National Park (Lomsdal–Visten nasjonalpark, Njaarken vaarjelimmiedajve) is a Norwegian national park that was established on 26 June 2009.
 The park consists of a total protected area of 1102 km2.
-It is located in Nordland county, Norway, and covers parts of the municipalities of Brønnøy, Vevelstad, Grane, and Vefsn.
+It is located in Nordland county, Norway, and covers parts of Brønnøy Municipality, Vevelstad Municipality, Grane Municipality, and Vefsn Municipality.

 The landscape is dominated by great diversity and many rivers.
 There are steep-sided fjords with deciduous woodlands, coniferous forests, mountainous terrains, and alpine peaks.
 The rich and varied geology was another reason for protecting the area.
 Karstic terrain with caves, subterranean rivers, arches, and unusual weathering are found here.